jase-k/nlapi-guide-openapi/docs/stage.2.nlapi-setup.md

 ```

 **Error reading configuration file 'ngrok.yml': open /home/jase/Apps/nlapi-guide-openapi/ngrok.yml: no such file or directory**

-If you are getting this error, it means you have not set your ngrok.yml file (this is gitignored because it contains your auth token) You can copy the ngrok.yml.example file and then set your authentication token properly with the instructions in the above answer.
+If you are getting this error, it means you have not set your ngrok.yml file (this is gitignored because it contains your auth token).
+You can copy the ngrok.yml.example file and then set your authentication token properly with the instructions in the above answer.

 Another possibility is you named your file .yaml instead of .yml